masataka123/blog3_e/index.md

 - I submitted a new [preprint](https://arxiv.org/abs/2005.04566).
 This is a joint work with Sho Ejiri and Shin-ichi Matsumura.

 ## **Home**
-- I'm Masataka Iwai, a Ph.D. student in the Graduate School of Mathematical Sciences, The University of Tokyo.
+- I'm Masataka Iwai, a researcher in Osaka City University Advanced Mathematical Institute (OCAMI).
 - I'm majoring in complex algebraic geometry and several complex analysis.
 - I study varieties with pseudo-effective(or big) tangent bundle, varieties with pseudoeffective(or big) anti-canonical bundle, and morphisms between smooth projective varieties (such as Fujita-type conjecture) by using singular Hermitian metrics.